-First performed by Todmorden Choral Society, this contemporary take on the oratorio introduces us to Herakles in his childhood, before he becomes the famous hero of the twelve labours.
+This contemporary take on the form of a 19th century grand oratorio combined with the tradition of epic storytelling introduces us to Herakles in his childhood - long before he becomes the famous hero of the twelve labours...

 Destined to be a ruler of mankind, Zeus sends his son Herakles with Hermes, as a test, to the distant mountain eyrie of the Titans Lady Royalty and Lady Tyranny, to discover which he will choose as the model for his own future rule.